godaddy/gasket/packages/gasket-plugin-nextjs/docs/redux.md

 - If a state value is initialized with server side rendering and later used from client.
 Before we go any further, please take a moment to review How to use [@gasket/redux].

-#### Example 1: Keep data in redux state
+#### Example 1: Keep data in Redux state

-In this example `store.js` creates a redux store, and attaches a reducer from `redux-reducer.js`. `ComponentA` invokes the actions from `redux-actions.js` and `ComponentB` connects to redux store to read the current count.
+In this example `store.js` creates a Redux store, and attaches a reducer from `redux-reducer.js`. `ComponentA` invokes the actions from `redux-actions.js` and `ComponentB` connects to Redux store to read the current count.

 <details><summary>component-a.js</summary>
 <p>